scidsg/scidsg-website/resources/Penpot/readme.md

 # Penpot Resources

+[Penpot](https://penpot.app] is a free and open-source web-based design and prototyping tool.

 Free design resources for wireframing, persona-building, and storyboarding will be made available here.
 We'll also publish the design kit that we use internally for the Science & Design brand.

 [Science & Design Toolkit](https://github.com/scidsg/scienceanddesign/blob/main/resources/Science%20%26%20Design%20Toolkit.penpot)<br>